purescript/registry-dev/SPEC.md

 This is a good time for diagrams! (cc: @AndrewCondon, @JordanMartinez).Two notes:

 1. This section is only about _behavior_.
 The data types used in the API have already been described in prior sections.
 2. This section is only about _registry_ concerns.
-Actions taken after an operation (such as pushing to package sets, pursuit, the registry index) are in the next section.
+Actions taken after an operation (such as pushing to package sets, pursuit, the manifest index) are in the next section.

 ### Package Operations

 The registry supports three package operations: publishing, unpublishing, and transferring.
 These operations are exposed via an HTTP API at [registry.purescript.org/api](https://registry.purescript.org).
 You are expected to provide a JSON body matching the operation data type in a POST request.

-- `/api/publish`: The `Publish` operation
+- `/api/v1/publish`: The `Publish` operation
-- `/api/unpublish`: The `Unpublish` operation
+- `/api/v1/unpublish`: The `Unpublish` operation
-- `/api/transfer`: The `Transfer` operation
+- `/api/v1/transfer`: The `Transfer` operation

 Each operation is described below.